haowu84/E-Commerce-MPA/README.md

 - pa/src/webapp/form.js: use Ajax to assist the user with filling the order forms

 ## Setup
-- Add dependencies to the maven file
+- Add dependencies to the pom.xml

 ## Summary
 ### Home Page